NPR: 2010s

 In October 2010, NPR accepted a $1.8 million grant from the Open Society Institute.
 The grant is meant to begin a project called Impact of Government that was intended to add at least 100 journalists at NPR member radio stations in all 50 states by 2013.
-The OSI has made previous donations, but does not take on-air credit for its gifts.
+The OSI has made previous donations but does not take on-air credit for its gifts.

 In April 2013, NPR moved from its home of 19 years (635 Massachusetts Avenue NW) to new offices and production facilities at 1111 North Capitol Street NE in a building adapted from the former C&P Telephone Warehouse and Repair Facility.
 The new headquarters—at the corner of North Capitol Street NE and L Street NW—is in the burgeoning NoMa neighborhood of Washington.
 The first show scheduled to be broadcast from the new studios was Weekend Edition Saturday.
 Morning Edition was the last show to move to the new location.
 In June 2013 NPR canceled the weekday call-in show Talk of the Nation.

-In September 2013, certain of NPR's 840 full- and part-time employees were offered a voluntary buyout plan to reduce staff by 10 percent and return NPR to a balanced budget by the 2015 fiscal year.
+In September 2013, some of NPR's 840 full- and part-time employees were offered a voluntary buyout plan to reduce staff by 10 percent and return NPR to a balanced budget by the 2015 fiscal year.

-In December 2018, The Washington Post reported that between 20 and 22 percent of NPR staff was classified as temps, while this compares to about five percent of a typical for-profit television station.
-Some of the temporary staff members told the newspaper the systems were "exploitative", but NPR's president of operations said the current systems was in place because the station is a "media company that strives to be innovative and nimble."
+In December 2018, The Washington Post reported that between 20 and 22 percent of NPR staff were classified as temps, which compares to about five percent of a typical for-profit television station.
+Some of the temporary staff members told the newspaper that the systems were "exploitative", but NPR's president of operations said the system was in place because the station is a "media company that strives to be innovative and nimble."

 In December 2018, NPR launched a new podcast analytics technology called Remote Audio Data (RAD), which developer Stacey Goers described as a "method for sharing listening metrics from podcast applications straight back to publishers, with extreme care and respect for user privacy."